jlwatson/delegated-mappings-mirrored/draft-watson-dinrg-delmap.md

 ## Cells

-Cells are the basic unit of the delegation tree.
+Cells are the basic unit of the delegation structure.
 In general, they define an authenticated mapping record that may be queried by clients.
 We describe two types of cells: